haltcase/run/readme.md

 - ✅ Write task files in TypeScript or plain JavaScript
 - ✅ [Execa] built in for shell command execution
 - ✅ Tasks are "just functions" exported from your script files
-- ✅ [Zod] schema support for stricter task execution
+- ✅ Integrated [Arktype] schema support for stricter task execution

 ## Quick start